Romanita Collective Housing Tower in Chisinau, Moldova. Completed in 1986 – an example of Brutalist, Soviet architecture in the former USSR.

 Centre for Culture and Creativity for Children and Youth

-Centre for Culture and Creativity for Children and Youth in Lviv, Ukraine.
-Completed in 1984.
+Centre for Culture and Creativity for Children and Youth in Lviv, Ukraine (1984).
 Brutalist, Soviet architecture in the former USSR.

 Tsovinar